AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/calendar/README.md

 </StackPanel>
 ```

 After clicking a start date you can extend a single range by holding the shift key and clicking on the end date.
-You can add extra dates and ranges by holding the control key and clicking on other dates.&#x20;
+You can add extra dates and ranges by holding the control key and clicking on other dates.

 <img src={CalendarMultipleSelectionScreenshot} alt=""/>